dhoyle/splicedocs-jekyll/pages/SQLReference/SystemViews/SysColumnsView.md

 ---
 title: SYSCOLUMNSVIEW System View
-summary: System table that describes the tables and views within the current database.
+summary: System table that describes the columns of tables in the current database.
 keywords: tables, permissions
 toc: false
 product: all